-With the release of Magento version 2.0, the wealth of innovation in the Magento ecommerce world is now being directed toward this version instead of Magento 1.
-To stay onboard, it’s important for stores to plan their migration to Magento 2 sooner rather than later.
+With the release of Magento version 2.0, the wealth of innovation in the Magento ecommerce world slowly but surely was directed toward this version instead of Magento 1.
+If your store still uses Magento 1, it’s important for to plan migration to Magento 2 as soon as possible.

 We’ve already discussed why stores should move to Magento 2, but not how to go about making the change.
 If you’ve decided to take the leap, it can be overwhelming to figure out where to start or what to expect during the migration process.